Smoothness-Adaptive Contextual Bandits

-Figures~\ref{fig-impossibility-proof-idea} and~\ref{fig-impossibility-proof-idea-at-least-Lipschitz} respectively depict types of at least Lipschitz-smooth and at most Lipschitz-smooth payoff functions under which the loss specified in Examples~2 and 3 is incurred.
-The instances depicted in these Figures will be further discussed in \S\ref{subsec:prooflowerbound}.
+Figures~\ref{fig-impossibility-proof-idea} and~\ref{fig-impossibility-proof-idea-at-least-Lipschitz} respectively depict types of at-least-Lipschitz-smooth and at-most-Lipschitz-smooth payoff functions under which the loss specified in Examples~2 and 3 is incurred.
+The instances depicted in these figures will be further discussed in \S\ref{subsec:prooflowerbound}.

-We note that Theorem \ref{theorem-impossibility-adaptation-smoothness} rules out adaptivity across some, but not necessarily all, pairs of smoothness parameters $0 < \beta < \gamma$.
-Understanding whether there exist some pairs over which adaptivity is possible---and, more broadly, providing a comprehensive characterization of adaptive rates over mixtures of Holder classes---would be of considerable interest.
-In the current paper, however, we leave these questions to future work.
-In the next sections we turn our focus to payoff functions that are self-similar and show that---in this case---there exist policies that are smoothness-adaptive with considerable generality.
+We note that Theorem \ref{theorem-impossibility-adaptation-smoothness} rules out adaptivity for some, but not necessarily all, pairs of smoothness parameters $0 < \beta < \gamma$.
+Understanding whether there exist some pairs for which adaptivity is possible---and, more broadly, providing a comprehensive characterization of adaptive rates across mixtures of H\"{o}lder classes---would be of considerable interest.
+In the present paper, however, we leave these questions for future work.
+In the next sections we turn our focus to payoff functions that are self-similar and show that---in this case---there exist policies that are smoothness adaptive with considerable generality.

 \begin{remark} The general impossibility of adapting to unknown smoothness that is established in this section is a consequence of the partial feedback structure detailed in \S2 (often referred to as the bandit-feedback setting), where in each period an obsevation is collected only on the action that is selected in that period.
 By contrast, in Appendix~\ref{appendix-full-feedback} we show that if in each period the agent has access to reward observations from all the actions (often referred to as the full-feedback setting), then it is possible to adapt to payoff smoothness in the sense of Definition~\ref{subsec:smoothness-adaptive}. \end{remark}